profezzorn/ProffieOSDocs/config/styles/blade-effects.md

 The majority of these are self explanitory.
 Just read EFFECT as "do something during_XXXX"

-*Historical tidbit*: Some effects where deprecated for consistency in naming or the introduction of new methods.
-As such, this documentation is relevant for OS 5.0 and up.

 - [General effects](#general-effects)
 - [Blaster effects](#blaster-effects)
 - [Mini game effects](#mini-game-effects)